Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Beat 24 ounces of full fat cream cheese until fluffy and smooth.
-Beat in 1 cup granulated sugar, then the pumpkin puree.
-Beat in the cinnamon, nutmeg, ginger, cloves, and vanilla extract.
+• In a large bowl with a hand mixer or in the bowl of a stand mixer, beat the cream cheese until fluffy and smooth.
+Beat in 1 cup granulated sugar, then the pumpkin puree, spices, and vanilla.
 Beat in the eggs one at a time.
 Be sure to scrape down the sides and bottom of the bowl after each addition.

 • Before serving the cheesecake, pour the chocolate into a bowl.
 Heat the heavy cream in the microwave until almost boiling – about 45 seconds.
 Pour over the chocoalte and let sit for two minutes.
 Then whisk until smooth.

 • Pour the chocolate ganache over the cheesecake.
-Allow the ganache to cool and firm.
+Allow the ganache to cool and firm, about 30 minutes in the refrigerator.

 • Slice and serve.